 The only ski-in/ski-out lodging in Banff National Park

 Most Banff Sunshine visitors will stay in the town of Banff.
 If you’re able to arrange reservations at Sunshine Mountain Lodge, however, you’ll enjoy the only ski-in/ski-out accommodation in Banff National Park.
 It may not have as many dining or nightlife options as the town but makes for a wonderful alpine experience.
 Since the parking lot for day-trippers is below the lodge (requiring a short gondola trip to reach the slopes), staying here gives you the chance to have your choice for first tracks in the morning sun and stunning scenery.

 Getting there: Just over 1.5-hour drive from Calgary, approximately 20 minutes from Banff.

 - Low elevation

 - No on-mountain lodging

 The birthplace of skiing in the Canadian Rockies, Mount Norquay may get overlooked because of its small size but it makes a good case for the best-kept secret in Canadian skiing.
-It has a small-hill feel offering great skiing, affordability and a relaxed family-friendly vibe.
+The ski area has a small-hill feel offering great skiing, affordability and a relaxed family-friendly vibe.

 Skis Bigger Than It Feels

-True, Mount Norquay only has 60 runs on its 190 ac, but there’s plenty to keep beginners and intermediates busy all day long plus some surprisingly steep pitches for more advanced skiers and freshies hiding between the trees.
+True, Mount Norquay only has 60 runs on its 190 ac, but there’s plenty to keep beginners and intermediates skiing all day long plus some surprisingly steep pitches for more advanced skiers and freshies hiding between the trees.
 There’s also absolutely nothing small about the vistas across the Bow River Valley!
-Norquay is lower than Lake Louise and Banff Sunshine, and while that can mean low snow totals and some occasionally icy slopes, it also can mean shelter from the winds that tend to make the other resorts feel downright frigid.
+The resort is lower than Lake Louise and Banff Sunshine, and while that can mean low snow totals and some occasionally icy slopes, it also can mean shelter from the winds that tend to make the other ski resorts feel downright frigid.